David Taylor was named Managing Director for NBNi in June 2017 and is responsible for leading the development and growth of the business.

 David has led the Digital Services and IT department since 2010, ensuring NBNi keeps pace with the changing demands of the industry.
 In addition to overseeing the entire technological infrastructure of the company he's also responsible for the development of our growing global ebook sales and distribution service, NBNi Fusion - a vital part of the future of the business.
 David sits on the BIC Digital Supply Chain Committee.
 In 2015 he was nominated for The Bookseller's 'Digital Achiever of the Year Award' in recognition of the work he's done to bridge the gap between print and digital publishing.

 Juliette has been with the company since 1994 and thoroughly understands the importance of the personal link between publishers and distribution.
-Her role involves the management, induction and implementation of new publishers into the business as well as the management of the customer services, orders and publisher services teams.
+Her role involves implementation of new publishers into the operational side of the business, as well as the management of the customer services, orders and publisher services teams.
 Before working in distribution Juliette was a Department Manager at Waterstones, and as a result has acquired valuable industry experience in everything from retail to returns.

 A veteran of book distribution since 1996, Neil has a wealth of knowledge and practical experience in warehousing and logistics.
 With responsibility for everything in the warehouse from goods in to the operation of our substantial high bay locations, Neil's oversight is vital to the running of the organisation.
 His stated aim is to provide consistently excellent service to both our clients and customers, something he's been doing successfully as a manager since 2010.